Qualifications

 Electrical Apprenticeships

-This is a 5 year program.
-An apprentice will, at the end of his or her term, gain on-the-job training in the excess of 8000 hours and over 940 hours of class room training.
+This is a 4-year program.
+An apprentice will, at the end of his or her term, gain on-the-job training in excess of 8000 hours and over 720 hours of classroom training.
 As an apprentice advances through his or her training, they receive predetermined pay increases (a percentage of JW scale).
-EARN WHILE YOU LEARN.
-At the end of an apprentice's term they become a Journeyman Wireman and are paid full scale.
+Earn while you learn.
+At the end of an apprentice's term, they become a Journeyman Wireman and are paid full scale.

 You can contact Ben Tiefel if you have any questions at (765) 449-4300.